WURacing/firmware/README.md

      alt="racecar"
      width="500" />

-Here you'll find some essential items:
+This repo is sorted into folders for each section of the project, and you'll find some essential items in each folder:

 RPi Pico (sensor board source code and documentation)
 - code for interfacing with the ads79## ADCs by SPI